Salmon with Creamy Dill Sauce – crispy baked salmon drizzled with a creamy cucumber dill sauce. Light healthy meal in just 20 minutes.

 - 2 6 ounce salmon fillets

 - salt and pepper to taste

 - 1/2 cup English cucumber minced

 - 4 oz Greek yogurt cream cheese can sub out any light cream cheese

 - 2 tablespoons fresh dill minced

-- Turn off the heat and stir in the diced cucumber and ONE tablespoon of the fresh dill.
-Spoon the creamy dill sauce over the salmon filets.Garnish with the additional dill and serve with a lemon wedge.
+- Turn off the heat, stir in minced cucumber and 1 tablespoon of dill.
+Spoon the lemon dill sauce over the salmon.

 - Garnish with extra dill and serve right away with lemon slices or wedges.